 - How we can make it easier for you to walk to important places like marae, local recreation centres, libraries, schools, and train stations.

-In the later part of 2017 we will be in each of the 3 communities, talking to locals at events and at locations like train stations, libraries, schools, community centres, churches, supermarkets, and recreation centres.
+In Novmeber 2017 we worked with 3 communities, talking to locals at events and at locations like train stations, libraries, schools, community centres, churches, supermarkets, and recreation centres.

-We will also talk to the Local Board, Police, community leaders, mana whenua and mātāwaka.
+We also talked to the Local Board, Police, community leaders, mana whenua and mātāwaka.